nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](diagrams/food/foodClassDiagram.png)

-Additionally, StallsManager is implemented to support the `food view` commands, which include a reference food court , Technoedge.This class includes all stalls, food items sold by the store as well as the calorie count for the food items.
+Additionally, StallsManager is implemented to support the `food view` commands, which include a reference food court , Technoedge.

+This class includes all stalls, food items sold by the store as well as the calorie count for the food items.
 Furthermore, methods that involve sorting and filtering food items by calorie count and name are implemented in StallsManager for the user to easily find items.